Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 #### Supported Audio Formats

 <a id="supported-audio-formats">Starting</a> from *version 0.1.7*, the application should flawlessly work with
-WAVE, AIFF, MP3, FLAC, and OGG files on all the supported platforms.</a>
+WAVE, AIFF, MP3, FLAC, and OGG files on all the supported platforms.

 [< Back to "The Basic Training Method"](#the-basic-training-method)<br />
 [< Back to "Working with External Audio Files"](#working-with-external-audio-files)